Hotspots for Sharks and Overlapping Fishing Grounds

 According to the researchers, about 80 percent of the range for two of the most heavily fished species tracked—the blue and mako sharks—overlapped with the fishing vessels’ range, with some individual sharks remaining near longlines for over 60 percent of the time they were tracked.
 Blue sharks were estimated to be vulnerable to potential capture 20 days per month, while the mako sharks’ potential risk was 12 days per month.

-“Although we suspected overlap might be high, we had no idea it would be this high.
+“Although we suspected overlapping fishing grounds might be high, we had no idea it would be this high.
 Space-use overlap on this scale potentially increases shark susceptibility to fishing exploitation, which has unknown consequences for populations,” said Nuno Queiroz of the University of Porto, Portugal, the lead author of the study.

 Tens of millions of ocean-dwelling sharks are caught by commercial fishing operations each year.
 The researchers suggest that a lack of data on where sharks are likely to encounter fishing vessels has hampered current shark conservation effort.